 Article 4 defines personal data as ‘any information relating to an identified or identifiable natural person’.
 Up to now, some clarification was required to define ‘identifiable’, but this has been clarified in Recital 26 as being possible to identify by ‘all means reasonably likely to be used’.
 This means that while data may not be by itself identifiable by the business that holds it, it may still be considered personal if it can be used to identify a person via aggregation with other data sources.

-The GDPR also clarifies that personal identification does not need to be a name, it includes things like IDs, online handles, IP addresses and cookies.
+The GDPR also clarifies that personal identification does not need to be a name, it includes things like IDs, online handles, IP addresses, and cookies.

 2. Requires consent

 Valid consent will be required before storing or processing personal data.
 This consent includes the data collected and the purposes it's going to be used for.
+This includes marketing and other forms of communication.

 3. Depends on the data subject location, not just the company location

-4. Includes responsibilities for processors, not just controllers
+4. Includes responsibilities for "processors", not just "controllers"

-In GDPR parlance, the controller is the business that receives the data and consent directly from the data subject, while the processor is any company that processes or stores the data for the controller.
+In GDPR parlance, the controller is the business that receives the data and consent directly from the data subject, while the processor is any company that processes or stores data for the controller.

 Under the GDPR, processors are required to demonstrate the same level of compliance and security as the controller.
-The processor is also required to notify of any breaches ‘without undue delay’.
+The processor is also required to notify of any data security breaches ‘without undue delay’.
 Considering that the controller is required, by law, to promptly notify the authorities of any breaches, this is a major point of contention and the relation between controller and processor must be governed by a binding contract.

 Processors are also not allowed to transfer data to any sub-processor without written agreement with the controller and, even in the case of an existing agreement, prior notice will need to be provided in case the controller wants to raise objections.